 Waterfalls

-Hamilton is home to over 100 waterfalls and cascades situated along the Niagara Escarpment!
-The Escarpment itself provides a rocky environment made up of plummeting cliffs and dramatic elevation changes creating a perfect geological environment for waterfalls to occur.
-Being the Waterfall Capital of the World, there used to be more waterfalls flowing in Hamilton then exist today.
-However, many were damaged or have slowly vanished as roadways were built and industry moved into the area, paving over natural wetlands and harming the cities natural drainage and the ecology of the Hamilton Harbour.
+Hamilton is home to over 100 waterfalls and cascades along the Niagara Escarpment!
+The Escarpment provides a rocky environment comprising plummeting cliffs and dramatic elevation changes, creating a perfect geological environment for waterfalls.
+Being the Waterfall Capital of the World, there used to be more waterfalls flowing in Hamilton than exist today.
+However, many were damaged or have slowly vanished as roadways were built and industry moved into the area, paving over natural wetlands and harming the city’s natural drainage and the ecology of Hamilton Harbour.

 Pictured: Sherman Falls, Hamilton, ON